akvo/akvo-flow-docs/docs/fieldapp/3-launching-app/3-3-updating-survey-app.rst

 2. Get the right Field Survey app (APK file) for your Dashboard.
 Be careful to get the right one: the Field Survey app and the Dashboard are connected, so you can't simply use any Field Survey APK file for this.
 You can download the latest version of the APK for your organisation from the Dashboard you have access to, at (XXX-location in Dashboard-XXX)

-3. Send an email with the Field Survey app (APK file) as an attachement to the gmail email address that is configured on the phone.
+3. Send an email with the Field Survey app (APK file) as an attachment to the gmail email address that is configured on the phone.

 4. Open the email app on the phone.
 If you don't have the email app icon on your home screen, you can :ref:`create a shortcut <create-shortcut>`.